-The Company follows the asset and liability method of accounting for income taxes under FASB ASC 740, "Income Taxes."
-Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
-Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that included the enactment date.
+The Company complies with the accounting and reporting requirements of ASC Topic 740-Income Taxes, which requires an asset and liability approach to financial accounting and reporting for income taxes.
+Deferred income tax assets and liabilities are computed for differences between the financial statement and tax bases of assets and liabilities that will result in future taxable or deductible amounts, based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.

-FASB ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
-For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
-There were no unrecognized tax benefits as of March 4, 2021.
-The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties at March 4, 2021.
+ASC Topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
+For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
+The Company recognizes accrued interest and penalties related to unrecognized tax benefits, if any, as income tax expense.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of March 31, 2021 and December 31, 2020.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.
-The provision for income taxes was deemed to be immaterial for the periods from July 6, 2020 (date of inception) through March 4, 2021.